arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -SchemaFilePath "C:\Schemas\MySchema.xsd" `
 -RemoveFileExtensions
-# Uploading schema 'MySchema' into the Azure Integration Account 'my-integration-account'
 # Schema 'MySchema' has been uploaded into the Azure Integration Account 'my-integration-account'
 ```
 Uploading a *single schema* into an Integration Account and set add a prefix to the name of the schema within the Integration Account.